 San Juan Capistrano Historical Society: Is housed in the 1870 Garcia/Pryor House, also known as the O’Neill Museum.
 It is the headquarters for archives of photographs, books, documents, maps, genealogical records, and oral histories.

 Mission Preservation Foundation: The Mission San Juan Capistrano’s Board of Directors is committed to raising funds or specialized and comprehensive preservation work to ensure Mission San Juan Capistrano remains the most significant historic site in Orange County.

 San Juan Historical Guides and Montanez Adobe Museum: Visit the Montanez Adobe Museum, circa 1794, on historic Los Rios Street.

 BanCorp Realty® is a division of The Irvine Holding Company.
 Copywrite© 1995 - 2018.
 All Rights Reserved.
 BanCorp Real Estate Group, easier and faster™, bought.sold.next™, Buyer’s Agent Direct™ are Registered Trademarks of Irvine H.C.

-Based on information from California Regional Multiple Listing Service, Inc. as of August 25th, 2019 at 8:47am PDT.
+Based on information from California Regional Multiple Listing Service, Inc. as of October 15th, 2019 at 7:02am PDT.
 This information is for your personal, non-commercial use and may not be used for any purpose other than to identify prospective properties you may be interested in purchasing.
 Display of MLS data is usually deemed reliable but is NOT guaranteed accurate by the MLS.
 Buyers are responsible for verifying the accuracy of all information and should investigate the data themselves or retain appropriate professionals.
 Information from sources other than the Listing Agent may have been included in the MLS data.
 Unless otherwise specified in writing, Broker/Agent has not and will not verify any information obtained from other sources.
 The Broker/Agent providing the information contained herein may or may not have been the Listing and/or Selling Agent.